Stay informed on all the latest information from Autism

 Prevalence

-per 1,000, significantly higher than other conditions affecting
+significantly higher than other conditions affecting children

-childhood disorders such as Attention Deficit Disorder.
+disorders such as Attention Deficit Disorder.

 It is generally believed that the prevalence is similar across